Textless Speech-to-Speech Translation on Real Data: System

-\paragraph{Speech encoder} The speech encoder is built by pre-pending a speech downsampling module to a stack of transformer blocks~\citep{vaswani2017attention}.
+\paragraph{Speech encoder} The speech encoder is built by pre-pending a speech downsampling module to a stack of Transformer blocks~\citep{vaswani2017attention}.
 The downsampling module consists of two 1D-convolutional layers, each with stride 2 and followed by a gated linear unit activation function, resulting in a downsampling factor of 4~\citep{synnaeve2019end} for the log-mel filterbank input.

-\paragraph{Discrete unit decoder} As the target sequence is discrete, the unit decoder is a stack of transformer blocks as in MT~\citep{vaswani2017attention} and is trained with cross-entropy loss with label smoothing.
-We train the S2UT system by directly using~\ftunit~sequence as the target.
-The setup can be viewed as the same as the ``\textit{reduced}'' strategy in~\citep{lee2021direct}, as the speech normalizer is trained on \textit{reduced}~\origunit~sequences as well.
+\paragraph{Discrete unit decoder} We train the S2UT system with~\ftunit~as the target.
+The unit decoder is a stack of Transformer blocks as in MT~\citep{vaswani2017attention} and is trained with cross-entropy loss with label smoothing.
+The setup can be viewed as the same as the ``\textit{reduced}'' strategy in~\citet{lee2021direct}, as the speech normalizer is trained on \textit{reduced}~\origunit~sequences.

-\paragraph{Auxiliary task} We follow the unwritten language scenario in~\citep{lee2021direct} and incorporate an auto-encoding style auxiliary task to help the model converge.
-An additional cross-attention module and a transformer decoder are added on top of an intermediate layer of the speech encoder for the auxiliary task, which is only used during training and not in inference, and we use \textit{reduced}~\origunit~of the source speech as the auxiliary task target.
+\paragraph{Auxiliary task} We follow the unwritten language setup in~\citet{lee2021direct} and incorporate an auto-encoding style auxiliary task to help the model converge during training.
+We add a cross-attention module and a Transformer decoder to an intermediate layer of the speech encoder and use \textit{reduced}~\origunit~of the source speech as the target.

-\paragraph{Unit-based vocoder} The unit-to-speech conversion is done with the discrete unit-based HiFi-GAN vocoder~\citep{kong2020hifi} proposed in~\citep{polyak2021speech}, enhanced with a duration prediction module~\citep{ren2020fastspeech} to recover the duration for the reduced unit sequence.
-The enhanced vocoder is trained with the combination of the generator-discriminator loss from HiFi-GAN and the mean square error (MSE) of the predicted duration of each unit segment in logarithmic domain.
+\paragraph{Unit-based vocoder} The unit-to-speech conversion is done with the discrete unit-based HiFi-GAN vocoder~\citep{kong2020hifi} proposed in~\citet{polyak2021speech}, enhanced with a duration prediction module~\citep{ren2020fastspeech}.
+The vocoder is trained separately from the S2UT model with the combination of the generator-discriminator loss from HiFi-GAN and the mean square error (MSE) of the predicted duration of each unit in logarithmic domain.